 Core Goal 2: Engage Economic Redevelopment

-The Coal Country Team supports community revitalization through economic redevelopment projects that increase awareness, understanding and access to local history and culture.
-Examples include interpretive trails, parks, historic preservation and projects to increase tourism or business
+The Appalachian Coal Country Team supports community revitalization through economic redevelopment projects that increase awareness, understanding, and access to local history and culture.
+Examples include interpretive trails, park creation, historic preservation, and projects to increase tourism or business.

 Two OSMRE/VISTAs working with Appalachian Sustainable Development (ASD) in Abingdon, VA are making a difference in their economically challenged area.

 After receiving donated seconds, one local food pantry coordinator at the St. Charles Community Center was thrilled: "You have helped so many families with children, and elderly people in this coal mining community.
 I would like to say thank you."